genesis-community/concourse-genesis-kit/MANUAL.md

 2.0.0 was the first version to support Genesis 2.6 hooks and exodus data for addon scripts and `genesis info`.

+2.1.0 added parameters for fine-grain control of GitHub OAuth2 config, added `no-tls` feature to disable HTTPS, and some bug fixes.

+2.2.0 upgraded Concourse to 3.14.1 and Garden to 1.14.0, as well as adding Vault feature, which can hook up an externally deployed Vault to the ATC for credential storage.

-2.3 added an addon command to setup an AppRole and policy for Genesis Concourse deployments.
+2.3.0 added an addon command to setup an AppRole and policy for Genesis Concourse deployments.
 Also added Shout! support.

 2.3.1 added a `small-footprint` feature to place all non-worker software